Jockwell/Portfolio/portfolio-1/README.md

 * Which courses should I take?
 * Who is my student mentor?
 ## Portfolio Details
-For more information about this project please find uni_buddy.png.
+For more information about this project please find uni_buddy.png in this folder.
 It provides detailed project guidelines.